knitterJ/knitterJ/README.md

 <a href="https://www.youtube.com/c/DanielPersson">Daniel Persson</a>,
 <a href="https://www.youtube.com/c/KadirMedia/">Kadir Media</a>,

-- Dream about monetization 🪙 of the stuff that I personally create.
+- Dream about monetization 🪙 of the digital products that I personally create.
 The best example is: https://threejs-journey.com/. <br> Tangible outcomes count the most.

 - Like the quote ❠ Consistency and perseverance is one of the biggest factors to fulfillment in any sphere of life." (while taking into account sunk costs fallacy).